HL7/fhir-medmorph/input/pagecontent/provisioning.md

 #### Knowledge Artifact Overview

 MedMorph Knowledge Artifacts follow the general Event, Condition, Action (ECA) rule in computer programming.
 An occurrence of an event triggers specific actions which are only executed when certain conditions are met.
 In MedMorph these ECA rules are used to enable public health reporting from clinical care without increasing the burden on providers.
-Figure 8 below gives an overview of ECA rule and examples of how it could be applied for Cancer and Healthcare Survey use cases.
+The figure below gives an overview of ECA rule and examples of how it could be applied for the Cancer Reporting and Healthcare Survey use cases.

 {::options parse_block_html="false" /}